What is DNA?

 They weren’t exaggerating.
 They had worked out the structure of DNA, and with it, unlocked many of the mysteries of how living things make and replicate themselves.

-DNA, which stands for deoxyribonucleic acid, is found at the heart of every cell of every living thing.
+DNA, or to use its full name, deoxyribonucleic acid, is found at the heart of every cell of every living thing.
 It carries all of the instructions for an organism to build, maintain and repair itself.
 By replicating and passing on their DNA, animals, plants and microorganisms can impart their characteristics to their offspring.

 Our understanding of DNA has revolutionised the whole of biology.
 It has allowed scientists to measure how closely organisms are related to one other, helping to both confirm and refine Charles Darwin’s theory of evolution.